Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Introduction

-Further, improvements to \eqref{eq:lowupbound} are enabled by considering additional characteristics of the channel.
-We next briefly define several channel characteristics and the corresponding refinements.
 Each definition relies on the channel transition probability kernel $[P_{Y|X}(y|x)]$ from $x$ to $y$, with rows corresponding to channel inputs and columns corresponding to channel outputs.
 See \secref{sec:singular} for formal definitions.
-Singular channels are channels for which all entries in each column of the transition matrix are 0 or $p$ for some constant $p \in (0, 1]$, while nonsingular channels are channels that do not satisfy this property.
+Singular channels are channels for which all entries in each column of the transition matrix are 0 or $p$ for some constant $p \in (0, 1]$; nonsingular channels are channels that do not satisfy this property.
+While the binary symmetric channel (BSC) is nonsingular, the binary erasure channel (BEC) is singular.
 Gallager-symmetric channels are channels whose output alphabet can be partitioned into subsets so that for each subset of the transition probability kernel that uses inputs as rows and outputs of the subset as columns has the property that each row (respectively, column) is a permutation of each other row (respectively, column) \cite[p.~94]{gallager1968book}.
+Both the BSC and BEC are Gallager-symmetric.
+Cover--Thomas-symmetric channels \cite[p.~190]{cover} are the channels for which all rows (and respectively columns) of the transition probability kernel are permutations of each other; the family of Cover--Thomas symmetric channels is a subset of the class of Gallager-symmetric channels.
+The BSC is Cover--Thomas-symmetric; the BEC is not.
 For Gallager-symmetric, singular channels, $\zeta(n, \epsilon) = O(1)$ \cite{altug2021onexact}.
 For nonsingular channels, the random coding union (RCU) bound improves the lower bound in \eqref{eq:lowupbound} to $\frac{1}{2} \log n + O(1)$ \cite[Cor.~54] {polyanskiy2010thesis}.
 For DMCs with positive $\epsilon$-dispersion, Tomamichel and Tan \cite{tomamichel2013converse} improve the upper bound to $\frac{1}{2} \log n + O(1)$.
-A random variable is called lattice if it takes values on a lattice with probability 1, and is called non-lattice otherwise.
+A random variable is called lattice if it takes values on a lattice with probability 1 and is called non-lattice otherwise.
 For nonsingular channels with positive $\epsilon$-dispersion and non-lattice information density, Moulin \cite{moulin2017log} shows\footnote{There is a sign error in \cite[eq.
 (3.1)-(3.2)]{moulin2017log}, which then propagates through the rest of the paper.
 The sign of the terms with $\ske(\PXs)$ should be positive rather than negative in both equations.
 The error in the achievability result originates in \cite[eq.
 (7.15) and (7.19)]{moulin2017log}, where it is missed that $\ske(-X) = -\ske(X)$ for any random variable $X$.
 The error in the converse result also stems from the sign error in \cite[eq.
 (6.8)]{moulin2017log}.}